Jawad-repo/Weather_App_.NET_CORE_8_React/README.md

 # Configuration and Execution

-## CORS Configuration in Backend (MyWebApi)
+## CORS Configuration
+ 1- Backend
- 1- The CORS service is registered in Program.cs.
+    The CORS service is registered in Program.cs.
 Update the CORS policy with your local port where the React app will run.
+ 2- Front end (MyWebApi)

- 2- API Base URL in Frontend (appview/src/config.js) In config.js, set the BASE_URL to the URL where your API is hosted, typically your local backend server URL during development.
+   API Base URL in Frontend (appview/src/config.js)
+   In config.js, set the BASE_URL to the URL where your API is hosted, typically your local backend server URL during development.

 ## Running the Project